Godzilla vs. Destoroyah

 In the film, Godzilla's heart, which acts as a nuclear reactor, is nearing a nuclear meltdown which threatens the Earth.
 Meanwhile, a colony of mutated creatures known as Destoroyah emerge from the sea, changing form and terrorizing Japan, forcing the Japanese Self-Defense Forces to devise a plan to eliminate both threats.

 Godzilla vs. Destoroyah received global publicity following an announcement by Toho that the film would feature the death of Godzilla.
-It was the final film to be scored by composer Akira Ifukube before his death in 2006, though his themes would continue to be used in subsequent films.
-The film was released theatrically in Japan on December 9, 1995, and received a direct-to-video release in the United States in 1999 by Columbia TriStar Home Video.
-It was the last Godzilla film to be produced by any studio until the 1998 film, and was the last Godzilla film produced by Toho until the 1999 film Godzilla 2000.
+It was the final film starring actress Momoko Kōchi, produced by Tomoyuki Tanaka, and scored by composer Akira Ifukube before their deaths, though Ifukube's themes would continue to be used in subsequent films.
+The film was released theatrically in Japan on December 9, 1995 and received a direct-to-video release in the United States in 1999 by Columbia TriStar Home Video.
+It was the last Godzilla film to be produced by any studio until the 1998 film Godzilla, and was the last Godzilla film produced by Toho until the 1999 film Godzilla 2000.

 Plot

-In 1996, following the defeat of SpaceGodzilla, Miki Saegusa of the United Nations Godzilla Countermeasures Center (UNGCC) travels to Birth Island to monitor Godzilla and Little Godzilla, only to find the entire island destroyed and both monsters missing.
-Godzilla, now covered in lava-like rashes, subsequently appears in Hong Kong and destroys great swathes of the city with an empowered version of his atomic breath.
-The JSDF hires college student Kenkichi Yamane to unravel the mystery of Godzilla's condition.
-Yamane, a grandson of the same Dr. Kyohei Yamane who had encountered the first Godzilla, suspects that Godzilla's heart, which acts as a nuclear reactor, is undergoing a nuclear meltdown as a result of the monster absorbing the energy released from a volcanically triggered uranium deposit on Birth Island.
-Yamane theorizes that when Godzilla's temperature reaches 1,200 °C, he will explode with enough energy to ignite Earth's atmosphere and reduce the planet's surface to ash.
+One year after the defeat of SpaceGodzilla by the hands of Godzilla and JSDF's mecha M.O.G.U.E.R.A., Miki Saegusa of the United Nations Godzilla Countermeasures Center (UNGCC) travels to Baas Island to monitor Godzilla and his son Little, only to find the entire island destroyed and both monsters missing as the island was engulfed in an explosion of nuclear fission.
+Godzilla, now covered in lava-like rashes, subsequently appears in Hong Kong, destroying great swathes of the city with an empowered atomic breath.
+The JSDF hires college student Kenkichi Yamane, a grandson of Dr. Kyohei who had encountered the first Godzilla, to unravel the mystery of Godzilla's condition.
+Yamane suspects that Godzilla's heart, which acts as a nuclear reactor, is undergoing a nuclear meltdown as a result of the monster absorbing the energy released from a volcanically triggered uranium deposit on Baas Island.
+Yamane theorizes that when Godzilla's temperature reaches 1,200 C, it will lead to a thermonuclear explosion with enough energy to melt the Earth down to its core.

 The JSDF deploys the Super X III, an aerial combat vehicle outfitted with ultra-low temperature lasers, in an attempt to reverse Godzilla's self-destruction.
-While Godzilla's meltdown is not stopped, it is halted long enough to temporarily render Godzilla unconscious.
-Meanwhile, a colony of Precambrian organisms mutated by the Oxygen Destroyer used to defeat the original Godzilla are awoken during the construction of the Tokyo Bay Aqua Line.
-The creatures combine into several man-sized crab-like creatures and engage the JSDF in several deadly skirmishes.
-The creatures, dubbed "Destoroyah", are revealed to be vulnerable to subzero temperatures, and are temporarily held at bay with low-temperature lasers.
-The creatures respond to the threat by merging into a larger Aggregate form which destroys the lasers and takes to the skies in its Flying form.
+While Godzilla's meltdown is not stopped, it is halted long enough to render Godzilla temporarily unconscious.
+Meanwhile, a colony of Precambrian organisms mutated by the Oxygen Destroyer used to defeat the first Godzilla are awoken during the construction of the Tokyo Bay Aqua Line.
+The organisms combine into several human-sized crustacean monsters and engage the JSDF in several deadly skirmishes.
+The monsters, dubbed "Destoroyah", are revealed to be vulnerable to subzero temperatures and are temporarily held at bay with low-temperature lasers.
+The Destoroyah respond to the threat by merging into a larger creature, which destroys the lasers and takes to the skies in its flying form.